Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/writingiosp/otherclasses.md

 ### DataType

-The class `ucar.ma2.DataType` is a type-safe enumeration of data types for the CDM.
-Since Java has no unsigned types, the `unsignedXToY` methods convert an unsigned type to a wider signed type.
+The class `ucar.ma2.DataType` is a type-safe enumeration of data types for the CDM and include the following types:

 ~~~java
 public class ucar.ma2.DataType extends java.lang.Object{